JackYFL/WiCo/README.md

 ## Evaluation
 Before evaluation, all the datasets should be prepared according to the [Evaluation](LLaVA/docs/Evaluation.md) document.

 We also provide bash script for convenience.
-To train WiCo, just execute:
+To evaluate WiCo, just execute:
 ```Shell
 cd LLaVA
 . scripts/v1_5/wico/eval.sh